SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 * Optimizing new antibodies and protocols.
 Antigen retrieval.
 * Teaching/training for researchers in histological techniques.
 * Advice on tissue clearing and lightsheet microscopy.
+* Training and use of our Bright Cryostat and Leica VT1200 vibratome.

 # Technical Services
 * Advice on data analysis and microscope hardware.
 We can help you analyse data in Python, MATLAB, Fiji, [napari](https://napari.org/stable/), or R.